-A very common automation task that we tackle with Python is to create text files as well as read and write data into those files.
+A very common automation task that we tackle with Python is to create text files as well as read, write and save data into those files.

-Python delivers built-in functions to create and manipulate text files.
+Python delivers very powerful built-in functions to create and manipulate text files.
 In this short tutorial we’ll go through several key capabilities:

 - Create a new text file from scratch in the current folder.

 - Create a new text file in a different folder.

 - Add text to an existing text file.

 - Writing text line by line into a file.